MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 .. note::

-    Binning with MetaBAT2_ can also be accomplished without between-sample abundance correlation, however this step significantly improves the quality of reconstructed MAGs, and, in our opinon, is worth the computational burden of all-to-all alignment.
+    Binning with MetaBAT2_ can also be accomplished without between-sample abundance correlation, however this step significantly improves the quality of reconstructed MAGs, and, in our opinion, is worth the computational burden of all-to-all alignment.

 3. **Metagenomic Binning**.
-Finally, we run MetaBAT2_ to bin the metagenomic assemblies using depth files generated in the prevous step.
+Finally, we run MetaBAT2_ to bin the metagenomic assemblies using depth files generated in the previous step.

     .. code-block:: bash